vdw/Tabslet/README.md

 # Tabslet

-## Yet another jQuery plugin for tabs
+Yet another jQuery plugin for tabs

 [Check out the demo][1]

+## Features

+Beyond the standard tabs functionality:

+* Change tabs on mouse over
+* Use animation effect for tabs' changing
+* Ability to use either href or alt attribute to target tab
+* Support of trigger events

 ## Copyright and license